alexovech/time-diff-module/docs/problems_solutions.md

 **The principle of working:**
 Both signals' negative result indicators would cause the XOR gates to invert bits.
 As soon as the system recognizes a borrow or an absent carry (logic ‘1’ from detection gates), the XOR function reverses its output bits.
 As a result, the two’s complement negative value gets transformed into its positive magnitude.
 Accordingly, instead of printing an invalid number (like 997), the result is corrected to print a valid representation of its absolute value in BCD.
 The sign itself isn’t shown, but the numerical value remains correct and fixed within the 7-segment display.

+---

+### Problem 3 - Time Resetting

+**Problem Description:**
+The subtraction module had to get an automatic signal from the main timer which would trigger the reset for the next measurement of the lap.
+However, this reset happened **too fast**, without allowing the circuit to capture and store the last value counted.
+This meant that the subtraction step was typically done on incomplete or reset information, making it difficult to obtain precise lap time differences.

+**Solution Implemented:**
+An **RC circuit** was implemented such that there was a slight delay (on the order of microseconds) between the reset signal and actual timer reset.
+Additionally, **D-type flip-flops (SN74LS74AN)** were added to store the output value of the timer immediately before it was cleared.

+**The principle of working:**
+When the automatic reset signal is triggered, the clock input of the D-type flip-flop activates slightly **before** the timer resets.
+This will permit the flip-flop to **latch the final BCD value ** from the output of a timer and hold it steady.
+The reset pulse reaches the timer after a short delay introduced by the RC network (a few microseconds), clearing its registers for the next lap.
+This means that the subtraction module always receives the complete final time of the previous lap, thus guaranteeing **precision** and **synchronization** among the measurement cycles.